 “Leadership lessons gleaned from the U.S. Marine Corps” by Donovan Campbell at the Globe & Mail

-An excerpt from the author’s book that suggests that humility is an important trait of a leader.
-Others include excellence, kindness, discipline, courage and wisdom.
+An excerpt from the author’s book suggests that humility is an important trait of a leader.
+Others include excellence, kindness, discipline, courage, and wisdom.

 I liked the section in the middle of the article where it describes the dean of Harvard Business School’s research on the various types of leaders and the qualities that they share.
 There was only one trait in common – reflectiveness (of which humility is assessed as being a key component).
 I also came across another article, about the same book, written by another Haligonian named Kaye Parker.
 She provides her own perspectives in the Chronicle Herald’s article.

 “Leadership Lessons from Turkey’s Unrest: The Rise of Moral Authority” by Dov Seidman at Fast Company